-Tracy K. Smith is the current poet laureate of the United States.
+Tracy K. Smith was the U. S. Poet Laureate from 2017 to 2019.
 She is the author of four poetry collections, including Wade in the Water (Graywolf Press, 2018) and Life on Mars (Graywolf Press, 2011), which received the 2012 Pulitzer Prize.
-The recipient of numerous honors and awards, including the 2014 Academy of American Poets Fellowship, Smith lives in New Jersey.
+The recipient of numerous honors and awards, including the 2014 Academy of American Poets Fellowship, Smith is a Chancellor of the Academy of American Poets and lives in New Jersey.